botworld-wiki/beatburger.github.io/_bots/icicool.md

 ---
 layout: bot
-contributors: "Hex, Soft, BloodxReaper"
+contributors: "Hex, Soft, BloodxReaper, Wolfhaize"
-updatedAt: "2021-12-30"
+updatedAt: "9-8-2025"

 title: "Icicool (Common Evader)"
 name: "Icicool"
-description: "It's Ult can be either AoE when Icicool is far from the fight, or one of the most terrifying source of damage if the enemy is close enough to take all the icicles.  \n- Speciality: Slows from afar and kills up-close\n- Counters: will lose most 1v1 vs any bot at range\n- Notes: S+ tier meme potential"
+description: "It's Ult can be either AoE when Icicool is far from the fight, or a source of damage if the enemy is close enough to take all the icicles.  \n- Speciality: Slows from afar and kills up-close\n- Counters: will lose most 1v1 vs any bot at range\n- Notes: meme potential"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885547414713425970/icicool.png"
 breadcrumbs:
   Bots: "/bots"